rmccoy4145/FranciseExpansionOptimizer/README.md

 # FranciseExpansionOptimizer
-Algorithm for finding the number of valid plot points a franchise can build from a maximum distance from all house points within a given matrix.
+Algorithm for finding the number of valid plot points a franchise can build within the maximum distance from all house points within a given matrix.
 Visualization was added using AWT to show the algorithm at work!

 #Approach